joelguerrero/dae4cfd/README.md

 ##Latest news:

-* At the moment we are having problems with the python scripts.
-The issue is related to a strong dependency with the datasets, tutorials and some additional libraries (intelectual property).
-We are working hard to clean up things a little bit and creating basic tutorials in order to release all scripts.

-* We are also working in implementing all the python scripts in javascript, with exactly the same functions.
+* We reached a point where we think we implemented everything in python.
+Now we are working hard in porting everything to javascript, with exactly the same capabilities and even more.
 The advantage of using javascript is that you can run the scripts from any device using a web browser.

+* For the moment we are not thinking in realizing the python scripts, but if you are interested let us know.
+Besides a few intellectual property issues, we do not have any problem in sharing the scripts.

+* Our idea is to create a tool that can be used by any user, with no need to know how to program or how to use front-end servers.
+The python scripts requires some programming knowledge, and adding to this the fact that sometimes you need to run on a front-end server, it will made things difficult for entry users.

+* We also have prepared a few tutorials.
+Most of them are targeted to data obtained from numerical simulations (mainly DAKOTA-OpenFOAM studies, but in theory we can use any CAE applications).

-* For the moment the tutorials are targeted to data obtained from DAKOTA-OpenFOAM studies, and we are working in data from SU2 as well.
-We hope to come out with a single format for doing the data analytics independently of the tools used.
+* We hope to come out with a single format for doing the data analytics independently of the tools used.
 So far we are working with CSV, TSV and JSON data files.

 ###Things that are already working in javascript and d3.js